catkhuu/Emote365/README.md

 - Implement Cron/Heroku Scheduler for when this gets deployed
 - Deploy to Heroku
 - Host images with AWS
+- Fix how current location and WOEID is retrieved and calculated

 ## Technologies:
 - Rails